Skip to the content.

 There are two methods to integrate the plug-in:

-2. Under the Action column for the plug-in, click Add Integration.
+2. In the Action column for the Azure DevOps plug-in, click Add Integration.

 The JSON file contains the information for creating a value stream.
 Within the JSON file is a section for integrations.
-It is in this section that plug-in properties can be defined.
+It is in this section that plugin properties can be defined.
+Refer to the JSON sample code in Configuration Properties section.

 Configuration properties